Predicting Global HRTFs From Scanned Head Geometry Using Deep Learning and Compact Representations: HRTF pre-processing

 Apart from the frequency domain features, the temporal features of HRTFs are also important.
-We choose to represent the onset time of the HRTFs, which could also be used to compute interaural time difference (ITD)~\cite{algazi2001cipic, moller1995head, xie2013head}.
-For the temporal dimension, similar processing methods are applied to capture the global feature of the onset time.
+We choose to represent the onset time of the HRTFs, which could also be used to compute interaural time difference (ITD)~\cite{algazi2001cipic, moller1995head, andreopoulou2017identification}.
+The onsets are unilateral information for a set of HRTFs at either ear, indicating the time of arrival for sound at each ear across all directions.
+A full set of HRTFs can be reconstructed by combining the frequency part and the corresponding onsets~\cite{xie2013head}.
+While there are existing simplified models for HRTF temporal features such as the Woodworth formula, the finer spatial details such as front-back asymmetry are not well preserved in those methods.

+In this work, SHT-based processing methods are also applied to capture the global feature of the onset times in HRTFs.
 We first compute the onset time for each location, and then convert them with the same SHT scheme into SH coefficients using Eq.~\eqref{eq: LS_eqn}, where $\boldsymbol{f}$ contains these onset times in this process.
 Due to its relatively simple pattern, the truncation order is set to 5, producing 36 coefficients for each ear's onset.
 These coefficients are later used as the ground truth for another neural network that performs onset prediction.

-In Figure~\ref{fig:HRTF_onset_SHT_4fig}, the global onset SHT processing is demonstrated.
+In \cref{fig:HRTF_onset_SHT_4fig}, the global onset SHT processing is demonstrated.
 The onset values are smaller on the ipsilateral side and higher on the contralateral side, due to the off-center position of the ears.
 The order of the positions in HUTUBS database are starting from the top (+90 degree elevation) and going through a complete circle at each elevation until down to –90 degree elevation.
 Note there is one particular large onset value located at the lowest location in (a).
 This is resulted from the source location design of the HUTUBS database, which includes one location directly beneath the subject.
 This outlier has little influence on the SHT processing, but we still exclude it in the evaluation step for the onset prediction performance.
-Each subjects' HRTF onset data produces a 36$\times$2 coefficient matrix considering the left and right ears.
+Each subject's HRTF onset data produces a 36$\times$2 coefficient matrix considering the left and right ears.
 These coefficients are used as the learning targets for the onset prediction.